skipperkongen/declarative-cartography/sql_wiki/README.md

 WHERE h.r = 1)
 ```

-Drop *_conflicts* table (will be created again for next constraint):
+After having deleted records for a given constraint, drop the *_conflicts* table.
+It will be created again before evaluating the next constraint:

 ```sql
 DROP TABLE _conflicts;
 ```

-Repeat all the way up to level 0.
+Repeat these two steps (copy-down and evaluate constraints) all the way to level 0.

 ### Finalize output table